Boyhood

 The end of the war brought good times even for

 the farmers.
-My father bought into the Ford tractor dealership in
+My father bought into the Ford Tractor dealership in

 Texarkana, and the family moved into my mother's home place, a few